 1. The Vice President for Business and Finance should certify compliance with the prescribed statute and collection policies.

 2. The accounts submitted for write off should be single accounts of five thousand dollars ($5,000.00) or more and/or accounts aggregating twenty-five thousand dollars ($25,000.00) or more.
 The write off request summary and certification, along with a detailed list of the accounts, should be submitted for approval.

 3. The write off request must be approved by the President and forwarded for approval by the Commissioner of Finance and Administration and the Comptroller of the Treasury.

 4. Requests for the write off of single accounts of less than five thousand dollars ($5,000.00) and/or accounts aggregating less than twenty-five thousand dollars ($25,000.00) shall be approved by the Vice President for Business and Finance.

 D. Holds on Written Off Receivables.
-A hold on transcripts and future registration will continue until the debt is cleared for former students whose receivables were written off, if the debt was twenty-five dollars ($25.00) or more.
+A hold on transcripts and future registration will continue until the debt is cleared for former students whose receivables were written off, if the debt was one hundred dollars ($100.00) or more.

 XIII.
 Gramm-Leach-Bliley Act Contract Clause

 A. The standard language printed below must be included in all future contracts with third party service providers that have access to the University’s customers’ non-public financial information:

 1. “Throughout the term of this Agreement, Service Provider shall implement and maintain ‘appropriate safeguards,’ as that term is used in § 314.4(d) of the FTC Safeguard Rule, 16 C.F.R. § 314, for all ‘customer information,’ as that term is defined in § 314.2(b) of the FTC Safeguard Rule, delivered to Service Provider by the University pursuant to this Agreement."